kdkrle/pizzeria_online/README.md

 ## 5.6 Changes

 Pressing the 'Izmene' (Changes) button on the main form opens a password entry window.
-This window is necessary, because the changes made should not be accessed by all users, but only by those persons who are authorized to do so.
+This window is necessary, because the changes that are made should not be accessed by all users, but only by those persons who are authorized to do so.
 Since this project has the role of showing the capabilities of the application, it should be said that the password is 'MP-pice', in order to get an insight into that part of the program as well.

 ![6 1 - Changes - Login](https://github.com/kdkrle/pizzeria_online/assets/59825527/742a69a8-46e1-42cd-a8be-a8ad07aaa411)